RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 # ScriptCM

-The ScriptCM is the most flexible of the ClaimingMovers.
+The ScriptCM is the most flexible of the ClientMover.
 It operates by dynamically instantiating movers and claims as the user describes in the RosettaScript.
 The following example creates a mover that minimizes a jump between two residue selections built by ResidueSelectors named "ChainA" and one named "ChainB":

 ```
 <ScriptCM name="SideChainMin" >